How to Install Composer on Ubuntu

 Handle Permission Denied in /usr/local/bin

-If the installer cannot write to /usr/local/bin, install Composer to your home directory, then move the binary with elevated privileges:
+If the installer cannot write to /usr/local/bin, install Composer to your home directory first, then move it with elevated privileges:

 php /tmp/composer-setup.php --install-dir=$HOME --filename=composer